wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

    as possible without unnecessary features, only proving the most fundamental features that are required by a minimal Linux.

+2. VMMs can be implemented as a middleware between KVM and the Linux system call layer.
+The KVM intercepts privileged instructions, which is passed to the VMM, and then the VMM performs these operations on behalf of the virtualized system by issuing system calls.
+   This could make the VMM layer very simple, as most of the functions are already implemented in the host Linux kernel.

 This paper presents Firecracker, a lightweight VMM platform designed and optimized specifically for serverless.
 This paper contains little technical discussion, especially on the implementations of the Firecracker VMM (it is